Doctor of Nursing Practice degree (DNP) in Advanced Clinical Care

 Progression in the DNP

-Students must have a minimum grade point average (GPA) of 3.5 (B) to be retained in a graduate program.
+Students must maintain a minimum grade point average (GPA) of 3.0 (B) to be retained in a graduate program.
 Students whose GPA falls below 3.0 are on probationary status.

 Transfer credits